 There are numerous issues like this, and not all of them can be addressed manually.
 These steps backwards are frustrating and definitely tainted my first impression of GMS2.
 But there are plenty of promising steps forward, too, and overall I would strongly recommend that existing GameMaker users make the transition sooner rather than later.

-I’ll be updating the Mobility Engine to work with GMS2 in the coming months, and my major project Kingfall will be built using GMS2.
+I’ll be updating the Mobility Engine to work with GMS2 in the future, and my major project Kingfall will be built using GMS2.
 My upcoming book Learn To Make Games will teach newcomers how to easily get started with GMS2 and learn the basics of game development.

 I worked 244 productive hours in Feb/March and took 14/59 days off (tracked using RescueTime Pro).